Utah Administrative Code

 (C) Program I sick leave.

-(8) An employee who chooses to use FMLA leave shall use FMLA leave for all absences related to that qualifying event.
+(8) When an employee chooses to use FMLA leave, the employing agency shall designate as FMLA leave all absences related to that qualifying event.

 (9) Any period of leave for an employee with a serious health condition who is determined by a health care provider to be incapable of applying for Family and Medical Leave and has no agent or designee shall be designated as FMLA leave.